pallosp/conic_research_sympy/docs/api.md

 Tells whether the conic is non-degenerate.

-Non-degenerate conics include real or complex ellipses, parabolas and hyperbolas.
+Non-degenerate conics include real or imaginary ellipses, parabolas and hyperbolas.
 Returns None if undecidable.

 <a id="conic_classification.IsFiniteConic"></a>